 Capture Violation Screenshots

 When Axe Watcher finds accessibility violations, it can capture a screenshot of the page at that moment.
-Screenshots are uploaded to Axe Developer Hub so you can see what the page looked like when the violation was recorded, and optionally saved to a local directory for inspection during development.
+Screenshots are uploaded to Axe Developer Hub, and can optionally be saved to a local directory for inspection during development.

 Screenshot capture is available for all JavaScript and TypeScript integrations (Playwright Test, Cypress, WebdriverIO, and Puppeteer) and both Java integrations (Selenium and Playwright).